BlockstreamResearch/bip-frost-dkg/README.md

 If the participants run a BFT-style consensus protocol (e.g., as part of a federated protocol), they can use consensus to check whether they agree on `x`.

 TODO: Explain more here.
-This can also achieve termination but consensus is hard (e.g., honest majority, network assumptions...)
+This can also achieve agreement but consensus is hard (e.g., honest majority, network assumptions...)